rachel-sedibridge/IMAGE-obj-sonification-prototypes/README.md

 ## Scan
+This design is meant to go alongside an alt-text description, like the spatialized audio in IMAGE as it exists at time of writing.

 This design plays with assigning real-life representational sounds to regions, as well as depicting height within the 2D projection of the picture.
 It maps the identified regions to a representational sound (e.g. waves on a lake for water-related sounds).
 It then "scans" up the picture from bottom to top, and the sound for each region appears, disappears, and grows lounder or quieter in the sonification where that region takes up more or less space in the picture.

 Put another way, each of the regions detected in an image has an associated sound.
 Imagine a bar scanning over the image from bottom to top: the sound of a region plays when that region is present under that bar.
 The volume of the sound is proportional to how much of image it takes up under the bar.